 In August 1999, PCA signed purchase and sales agreements with various buyers to sell approximately 400,000 acres of timberland.
-PCA expects to close these transactions by the end of October 1999.
+PCA expects to close these transactions by the end of the third quarter of 1999.

 17. SUMMARIZED COMBINED FINANCIAL INFORMATION ABOUT GUARANTOR SUBSIDIARIES